What would happen in a 64-team college football bracket?

 Second round

 (1) Clemson 37, (9) TCU 27: The Tigers get their first test of the tournament as TCU sophomore quarterback Shawn Robinson and a fast group of receivers, led by KaVontae Turpin, challenge the secondary.
-But Clemson's defense clamps down in the fourth quarter and Travis Etienne puts the game away with a 60-yard touchdown run.
+But Clemson's defense clamps down in the fourth quarter, and Travis Etienne puts the game away with a 60-yard touchdown run.

 (7) LSU 24, (2) Penn State 23: By this point in the season, LSU's defense, under the direction of $2.5 million-per-year coordinator Dave Aranda, will be one of the nation's best.
 The Tigers harass McSorley, control the line of scrimmage and get just enough offense from Myles Brennan to advance.

 (3) Michigan State 35, (11) Kansas State 28: Snyder's team gives the Spartans all they can handle, but Lewerke and wideout Felton Davis prove unstoppable in the second half.
-Kansas State's offense comes out hot but Mark Dantonio's halftime adjustments click as the Spartans tighten up and march on.
+Kansas State's offense comes out hot, but Mark Dantonio's halftime adjustments click as the Spartans tighten up and march on.

 (4) Miami 41, (12) Ole Miss 24: Unlike in 2017, Miami begins to hit its stride down the stretch in 2018.
 Jaquan Johnson, Shaquille Quarterman and the rest of the Hurricanes' defense subdues Brown and a potent Rebels offense, while Perry fires three touchdown passes and Travis Homer rushes for two more.